Student Housing & Dining

 Housing & Dining Credits for Spring 2020

 All students without permission to remain in on-campus housing were required to depart by March 29.
-For students who have departed campus housing, a credit will be applied to their bursar account in April for their housing and dining contracts for the remainder of the semester.
+For students who have departed campus housing, a credit was applied to their Bursar account in April for their housing and dining contracts for the remainder of the semester.

 How are housing credits being determined?

-Students will receive prorated on-campus housing emergency financial assistance to support their relocation expenses by offsetting the value of their remaining housing contracts calculated from March 29 to the end of their housing contracts.
+Residents of on-campus housing received a prorated emergency financial assistance credit, calculated from March 29 to the end of their housing contracts.

 Why is the housing credit based on March 29 if I left campus earlier?